 Thresholds: Mirror-touch Synaesthesia and the Social Life of Art (forthcoming edited volume of essays, supported by an AHRC Fellowship)

 In Thresholds mirror-touch synaesthesia provides a lens through which to re-examine contemporary art experience.
-Transporting mirror-touch, a social synaesthesia, from its native discipline of neuroscience and introducing it to leading thinkers in other fields, Thresholds, for the first time, explore the powerful potential mirror-touch holds as both a model and metaphor for empathic, reciprocal seeing.
+Transporting mirror-touch, a social synaesthesia, from its native discipline of neuroscience and introducing it to leading thinkers in other fields, Thresholds, for the first time, explores the powerful potential mirror-touch holds as a model for empathic, reciprocal seeing.

 Thresholds brings together newly commissioned essays by prominent neuroscientists, anthropologists, artists, art theorists, curators, film theorists, and philosophers, as well as mirror-touch synaesthetes, and through proximity, and cross-disciplinary dialogue, erodes barriers not only between disciplines but between theory and experience.
 Essays find common ground not only in quantitative but also qualitative accounts of mirror-touch.
 Contributors consider how this project provokes a conceptulisation of the vital energy of artworks, which invite us into conversational, co-constitutional forms of spectatorship.

 Thresholds critically reconceptualises arguments about the ‘social turn’ in contemporary art that reject the traditional viewer as ‘passive’, expands the possibilities of what we call the ‘participatory’ in contemporary art, and enriches debates around the social agency of perception.
 In these essays, the blurred thresholds in mirror-touch between sight and touch, and between self and other, are redrawn for an interdisciplinary readership, as newly sensitised boundaries between image and action, art and life.